PrefectHQ/prefect/docs/faq.md

 Prefect 2.0 is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0), an [OSI approved](https://opensource.org/licenses/Apache-2.0) open-source license.
 If you have any questions about licensing, please [contact us](mailto:hello@prefect.io).

-### Can I use Prefect 2.0 in production?

-Prefect 2.0 is beta software and we do not recommend Orion for production use at this time.

 ## The Orion Engine

 ### Why "Orion"?